Visiting the Abbey and Great Barn

 As you wander through Buckland Abbey, you'll discover a wealth of fascinating tales, amazing architecture and over eight centuries of history.

-The house is partially open from 11-4:30 daily.
-Numbers are limited inside to ensure social distancing.
+The house is open from 11-4:30 daily.
+Numbers are limited inside so we can continue to look after our collection items.
 Please be prepared to queue outside on busier days.

 - The ground floor is accessible for wheelchairs.